Last Updated on

 From newborn to toddler years, constipation can bother some children who may have a higher natural tendency for the same.
 This can be due to the way their digestive systems work, their body’s response to certain foods or due to other factors such as fluid or dietary intake.
 Although constipation is preventable as well as treatable in the long run, it is ideal to create positive habits which are directed towards a healthy bowel system in your baby.

-Recurring constipation isn’t just a painful experience.
-While babies may only suffer this situation without being able to complain, as they enter their toddler years, repeated constipated stools can also create negative associations for the child with respect to the entire bowel cleansing process.
-This can, in turn, lead them to hold their bowel longer to escape the traumatic experience, which further worsens the condition.
+While constipation is not a common problem in babies, it may happen.
+And a baby may not be able to tell you about it, as they enter their toddler years, repeated constipated stools can also create a negative association for the child with respect to the entire bowel cleansing process.
+This can, in turn, lead them to hold their bowels longer to escape the traumatic experience, which can further worsen the condition.

 Causes of Constipation